itstriolink/geojson-export/README.md

 Installation
 ------
-* Download the latest release of the extension from _Deployments -> Releases_ as an archived folder (.zip or .tgz)
+* Download the latest release of the extension from project [releases](https://gitlab.com/labiangashi/geojson-export/-/releases) as an archived folder (.zip or .tgz)
 * Unzip the folder into OpenRefine's installation folder, for more information on how to do that, visit OpenRefine's [official documentation](https://docs.openrefine.org/manual/installing#installing-extensions)

 Usage